tombrereton/dotnet-api/README.md

 ## Architectural Decision Records

-- _November 2024_: Have a thin endpoint/controller and move the logic into a handler/service class so it's (1) unit
-  testable and (2) decoupled from the endpoint framework to ease with refactoring e.g. moving the handlers to a `Core` or `Application` project and changing the executable project to function app
+- _November 2024_: Have thin endpoints or controllers and move the business logic into a handler class so the logic is decoupled from the endpoint framework.
+This makes testing the business logic less brittle and refactoring easier e.g. moving the handlers to a common project which can be used by both the Api and Background Worker.
 - ~~_November 2024 (Exploring)_:
   Use [Result](https://www.milanjovanovic.tech/blog/functional-error-handling-in-dotnet-with-the-result-pattern) objects
   for control flow instead of exceptions.
 In common code paths like validation or business rules use Result.Failure() or